alexrutar/tpr/README.md

 This installs the template located at the URL `https://github.com/rutar-academic/template-preprint` under the name `preprint`.
 You can install templates from any valid git URL or a local git repository.

-List available templates with `tpr template list` Templates are installed in the directory `$XDG_DATA_HOME/tpr/templates`.
+List available templates with `tpr template list`.
+Templates are installed in the directory `$XDG_DATA_HOME/tpr/templates`.

-Now, create a new directory, change to it, and initialize
+Now, create a new directory, change to it, and initialize:
 ```fish
 mkdir my-project
 cd my-project